muratck86/BTK-BookStore-ZComert/Readme.md

 	- for this, these two packages must be installed:
 		- Microsoft.AspNetCore.Mvc.NewtonsoftJson (6.0.10)
 		- Microsoft.AspNetCore.JsonPatch (6.0.10
-	- after installing packages, NewtonsoftJson must be added to de services in the Program.cs: change this line,
+	- after installing packages, NewtonsoftJson must be added to the services in the Program.cs: change this line,
 		```C#
 		builder.Services.AddControllers();